valfulton/Atlantic-ADSHADE-Peace/README.md

 The UI found at `index.js` is intended to guide through the first steps of verifying the worker agent running in the TEE against the NEAR Contract. _Note: this is only possible when deployed on Phala Cloud._ In order to pass the verification in the NEAR Contract, the API Layer must be deployed on Phala Cloud and running on TEE hardware to get a valid remote attestation (RA) quote, that can be verified by the NEAR Contract.

 However, this does not stop one from developing the Worker Agent.
 Add API routes, call external APIs, work with data, and prepare the NEAR Contract calls.
-In fact, skip the verification step in the NEAR Contract, and make calls with the assumption that the Worker Agent will add in the proper logic to "allow list" these calls only by verified based agents when the NEAR Contract is deployed live.
+In fact, skip the verification step in the NEAR Contract, and make calls with the assumption that the Worker Agent will add in the proper logic to "allow list" these calls only by verified shade agents when the NEAR Contract is deployed live.

 To develop locally, use: